amnshrestha/openFace-mac-installation-wiki/Command-line-arguments.md

 This will process all of the images (.jpg, jpeg, .bmp, .png files) in the directory.

-NOTE, the difference between using `-fdir` flag between `FeatureExtraction` and `FaceLandmarkImg` is that `FeatureExtraction` assumes a sequence of images coming from a video that contains only one face, while `FaceLandmarkImg` assumes a random collection of images with no relationship between them, that can contain multiple faces.
+*NOTE*, the difference between using `-fdir` flag between `FeatureExtraction` and `FaceLandmarkImg` is that `FeatureExtraction` assumes a sequence of images coming from a video that contains only one face, while `FaceLandmarkImg` assumes a random collection of images with no relationship between them, that can contain multiple faces.

 Another good way to see how the command line arguments work is through looking at `./matlab_runners/Demos/` which illustrates how each of the models is called.